 What happened that day

-The children were eager to go to the beach due to the hot weather and being the lasts days of the summer holidays.
-Mother Nancy Beaumont insisted they catch the local Worthley’s bus.
-The ride took ten minutes to
+The children were eager to venture to the beach due to the stifling hot weather.
+Also being one of the last days of the summer school holidays.
+Due to the heat, mother, Nancy insisted the children catch the local bus instead of walking or riding their tricycles.
+A bus ride that took ten minutes to

-Nancy gave Jane eight shillings and sixpence in pre-decimal currency about 85 cents to spend on a drink and something to eat for them and Nancy.
-Jane placed the money in her beige clip purse into her light blue airline type bag.
-Nancy had also briefly heard from the children that Jane had a boyfriend at the beach but did not think much of it at the time.
-The children left home at approximately 10 am and expected home around noon.
+Nancy gave Jane eight shillings and sixpence to buy some fizzy drink and something to eat for them and Nancy when they returned home for lunch.
+Jane placed the money in her beige clip coloured purse into her light blue airline type bag.
+Mum had also briefly heard teasing from Arrna and Grant.
+That Jane had a boyfriend at the beach but did not think much of it at the time.
+The children left home at approximately 10 am and were expected home around noon.

-Jane Beaumont was dressed in her pink one-piece bathers with pale green shorts and canvas sandshoes with white soles.
+- Jane was dressed in her pink one-piece bathers with pale green shorts and canvas sandshoes with white soles.
 Taking with her a paperback copy of Louisa May Alcott’s Little Women.
 She carried three drying towels inside a generic airways type bag.
-She placed the money her into a beige clip purse placed inside her airline type bag.

-Arnna Beaumont wore a one-piece red and white striped bather tan shorts and tanned sandals.
-She sported a bright orange hairpin in her hair
+- Arnna wore a one-piece red and white striped bather with tan shorts and sandals.
+She also sported a bright orange hairpin.

-Grant Beaumont wore only green and white vertically striped bathers under green cotton shorts and red sandals,
+- Grant wore only green and white vertically striped bathers under green cotton shorts and red sandals. ;

 “Did any of you people see anyone with our clothes?